February 6, 2026 | 14:05

 Why Every Windows AD Should Be Kept Offline

 Not only since my seven security tips1 have I been getting questions about why I prefer to keep Windows and an Active Directory2 offline.
 That may sound inflexible, and in an era of AI-generated cybersecurity slop3 I may look like an outsider.
 So in today’s blog post I provide more context, explain the technical background, and lay out how ransomware works.
+Finally, I show how an AD operated offline can still be used with the internet and email as usual.
 Read more

 August 20, 2025 | 17:30